Triathlon clothing: What to wear for a triathlon

 What triathlon clothing should I wear for the run part of a race?

-By the time you get to the last leg of the triathlon, it’s time to throw on your running trainers and head out for the final push.
+Before the last leg of the triathlon, it’s time to throw on your best running shoes and head out for the final push.
 By this point, you may feel like you’re running through cement as your legs are heavy from the previous disciplines.

-Some triathletes choose to run in more lightweight trainers for race day, finding them a preferable choice than their heavier training shoes.
+Some triathletes choose to run in more lightweight trainers or the best carbon-plate running shoes for race day, finding them a preferable choice than their heavier training shoes.
 Ultimately, the trainers that you feel most comfortable in are likely the best choice, particularly if you’re new to triathlon and still finding your feet.

 Elastic shoe laces are a small investment but offer a sizeable advantage during transition.
-They can be fitted to any trainers and reduce the time it takes to put your shoes on as you don’t need to fumble about with the standard tie-up laces.
+You can fit them to any trainers and reduce the time it takes to put your shoes on as you don’t need to fumble about with the standard tie-up laces.

-However, it’s not recommended that you wear them while training, as they can lessen the shoe’s support so could make you more prone to injury if worn for an extended period.
+However, it’s not recommended that you wear them while training.
+They can lessen the shoe’s support so could make you more prone to injury if worn for an extended period.

 Is there any other triathlon clothing I need to consider?

 Another worthy, and relatively inexpensive, purchase for a triathlon race is a tri-belt.
-This is a belt that you can pin your race number to, meaning that it doesn’t need to be pinned directly to your tri-suit, potentially damaging the material.
+This is a belt that you can pin your race number to, saving your tri-suit from pin-hole damage.

-The main benefit of a tri-belt is that it can be visible throughout the bike and run leg, with the race number positioned on your back for the cycle, and then swivelled round to the front for the run.
+The main benefit of a tri-belt is that it displays your number throughout the bike and run leg.
+Have it on the back for the cycle, and then swivelled round to the front for the run.
 This helps save time during the transition.

 Many triathletes also wear sunglasses when racing.
 For the bike and run leg this can be particularly useful in protecting your eyes from the elements – whether that be blazing sunlight or blustering wind.